-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation

+Summarize citizen participation process and how it impacted goal-setting

 The City's citizen participation plan adheres to HUD's requirements set within the City's Citizen Participation Plan.
 This plan includes soliciting participation from all City residents, including minorities, non-English speakers, and low- and moderate-income persons, particularly those living in slum or blighted areas, as well as those with any disability.
 Citizen views were obtained through public hearings that addressed housing and community development, development of proposed activities and review of program performance.
-The City held two public meetings which were advertised in the Sunday edition of the Miami Herald Neighbors Section on June 4, 2017.
-Meeting notices were also advertised on the City's website and its Calendar of Events.
-In addition, meeting invitations were sent to the City's Public Service and Citizen contact list.
+The City held two public meetings which also informed the public of the Action Plan and offered residents an opportunity to present their comments on the plan.
+A 30-Day public comment period also opened from June 24 to July 26, 2018 to further give the public an opportunity to provide comments on the proposed plan.